Chapter 4 -Louis

 Without looking up, she nodded towards the clutter drawer, where a glint of silver caught my eye.
 Retrieving the knife, I wasted no time in tearing open the envelope, its pristine surface a contrast to the worn surroundings of our home.

-Eliana glanced up from her magazine, her eyes widening with excitement as she caught sight of the royal seal.
-"What's that?"
-She exclaimed, leaning in eagerly.
+Eliana, who was sitting at the dining table, glanced up from her magazine, her eyes widening with excitement as she caught sight of the royal seal on the envelope.
+"What's that?" she excitedly asked.
+"It's from the Royal Family!
+Open it now!" she urged, her curiosity growing.

 "Dear Louis Hillock," the letter began, its formal tone belying the weight of its contents.
 "Thank you for your enlistment to the Oryn Royal Army."

-A surge of pride and disbelief rushed over me as I read on, the reality of the situation sinking in with each passing word.
+A surge of pride and disbelief rushed through me as I read on, the reality of the situation sinking in with each passing word.
 I had been selected for a special assignment, one that would see me working with Princess Odette herself.

 I looked at her and Eliana, a mixture of emotions swirling within me.
-"I'm going to be working with Princess Odette."
-I finally managed to say, the weight of the words sinking in as reality dawned upon me.
+"I'm going to be working with Princess Odette," I finally managed to say, the weight of the words sinking in as reality dawned upon me.

 He handed me a neatly folded royal uniform, its golden hue shimmering in the morning light.
 "Put this on," he instructed, his tone brooking no argument.
 "And don't forget to pack a small bag with your personal belongings."

-Changing into the uniform, I couldn't help but feel a surge of pride as a I buttoned the dark golden shirt, the royal crest gleaming just below my collarbone.
+Changing into the uniform, I couldn't help but feel a surge of pride as I buttoned the dark golden shirt, the royal crest gleaming just below my collarbone.
 With each adjustment, I felt a sense of purpose settling inside me, as if the uniform itself instilled in me a newfound strength.

 The Land of the LostWhere stories live.
 Discover now